 I can smell the LONG weekend approaching – nope…its these Crispy Curry Potatoes I roasted last night.
 AND that CilantroCream (drool).
-Alright…the first thought I had this morning when waking up – I can STILL smell the potatoes.
+Alright, the first thought I had this morning when waking up – I can STILL smell those potatoes.
 SO fragrant and delicious, this recipe is simple and comes out looking like a million bucks!
-LOVE the deep rich flavour + colour of these gems.
+LOVE the deep rich flavour + colour of these little gems.
 Not to mention ALL those tasty caramelized onion bits.
 Yum.

 Perfect for sharing with company or planning a meal prep, these potatoes are sure to tide over those growlies while adding a little zing to your life.